spacemeat/pyke/README.md

 ## Installing pyke

 Pyke is very nearly ready for its first submission to PyPI.
-Until then, clone this repo and:
+Until then, clone this repo and install locally:

 ```bash
 $ git clone git@github.com:spacemeat/pyke